Programs

 • This Field Trip takes place on Catalina Island, one of the beautiful Channel Islands off the Southern California coast, and is split into two distinct parts; one exploring the unique terrestrial island ecosystem, and one exploring the coastal waters and kelp forests of the edge of the Pacific Ocean.
 For the first part of the trip students will take an open-water SCUBA course (PADI/NAUI equivalent) in order to attempt to gain their open-water certification (there are swimming, health-related, and online work prerequisites for this course).
 In the second half of the trip we will tackle the Trans-Catalina Trail, backpacking the 30-mile length of the island from north to south.
 These two totally different but complementary activities - SCUBA and backpacking - will allow us to fully immerse ourselves in this very special place, emerging with new skills, certifications, and accomplishments.

-• Grand Canyon Backpacking 2021
+• Grand Canyon Backpacking 2022

 • Students will descend into one of the world’s most iconic landscapes with everything they will need for a week of hiking, camping, eating and exploring the Grand Canyon.
 The group will practice Leave No Trace camping while learning about the magic of the canyon at a walking pace.
-The days will be filled with challenging hikes from campsite to campsite, fun meals, comradery and profound accomplishment.
+The days will be filled with challenging hikes from campsite to campsite, fun meals, camaraderie and profound accomplishment.
 The nights will be spent under the stars and the shadows of the great walls of the canyon.
 This expedition is a VVS classic and sure to bring stories for a lifetime.

 • Colorado Sustainability & Sense of Place 2021